Adult Education Survey (AES) methodology

 Educational attainment level

 Educational attainment level is the highest level of education successfully completed by an individual.
 Educational attainment is classified according to the International standard classification of education (ISCED).
 This classification allows for international comparability between the different national education systems, introducing criteria to categorise the education levels into a common nomenclature.
-It therefore facilitates comparisons across countries on the basis of uniform and internationally agreed definitions.
+It therefore facilitates comparisons across countries based on uniform and internationally agreed definitions.

 The successful completion of an education programme must be validated by a recognised qualification, i.e. a qualification officially recognised by the relevant national education authorities.
 In cases where there is no certification, successful completion must be associated with full attendance.
 When determining the highest level, both general and vocational education should be taken into consideration.

-The AES data dissemination considers three broad levels of aggregation as presented in the ISCED 1997 classification:
+The AES data dissemination considers three broad levels of aggregation:

 - Managers, professionals, technicians and associate professionals;